 Your Giving Impact - Student Stories

-Jose Velasco, a Chemistry major and S-STEM Scholar, has been nominated for The Goldwater Scholarship Program, which seeks to identify, encourage, and financially support college sophomores and juniors who show exceptional promise of becoming this Nation’s next generation of research leaders in science, engineering, and mathematics.
+Jose Velasco ’27, a Chemistry major and S-STEM Scholar, has been nominated for The Goldwater Scholarship Program, which seeks to support college sophomores and juniors who show exceptional promise leading the Nation’s next generation of research in science, engineering, and mathematics.

 A cadet’s efforts in the classroom recognized as he pursues a STEM education